netcinematics/3D-PWA-TEMPL8/README.md

 ## WARNING

-Be sure to check the W3C compatibility tables before going to production.
+Be sure to check the W3C compatibility before going to production.
 PWA technology is a "Progressive Enhancement" (meaning it is a vanilla web site underneath) and it is all subject to change.
 So it's best to watch for browser support for things like the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest#Browser_compatibility) and [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API#Specifications).
 Also [caniuse Service Workers](https://caniuse.com/#feat=serviceworkers) and [caniuse Web App Manifest](https://caniuse.com/#feat=web-app-manifest).